 Before development of the Las Vegas area, the LVW was an ephermal natural stream in southern Nevada.
 In the past decades, the LVW has experienced large increases in water flow due to increases in wastewater discharge related to development in the Las Vegas Valley, providing the LVW with a relatively steady year-round water flow.
 The increased flow rates, combined with flooding during major storm events, cause erosion of the LVW channel.
-Erosion control weirs have been and are continuing to be constructed, to slow down the water velocities through major portions of the LVW.
+Erosion control weirs have been and are continuing to be constructed to slow down the water velocities through major portions of the LVW.
 Groundwater infiltrating into the LVW via seeps and springs is known to be contaminated with dissolved chemicals related to industrial operations in the Las Vegas Valley, including perchlorate, chlorate, and chromium.
-It should be noted that these chemicals are only a limited subset of the chemical impacts encountered at the Basic Management Inc. (BMI) Industrial Sites.
-The paths by which the contaminated groundwater enters the LVW and introduce contamination to the surface waters are not well understood.
-The following section provides a description of the CSM of the LVW and known and suspected inputs.
+It should be noted that these chemicals are only a limited subset of the chemical impacts encountered within the Black Mountain Industrial Complex.
+The following section provides a description of the CSM of the LVW based on the groundwater and surface water investigations conducted between April 2016 and July 2018.